duplaja/aws-polly-long/README.md

 ## Requirements
 - Latest Version AWS CLI installed, with credentials set
+- AWS Credentials need Polly at a minimu, SNS if you want text alert when done
 - Python
 - Text to convert in a single file in UTF-8 format